 - Many to choose from, with MP3 as the most popular format

-This isn’t exclusive to audio, and many audio formats also combine video information as well.
+This isn’t exclusive to audio, and many audio formats also combine video information as well, often in parallel.

 The drivers for managing audio are very difficult to work with.
 The only people qualified to even explore the concept need a healthy intermediate-level working knowledge of C++ alongside quite a bit of networking experience.